Peter Jeffrey (RAAF officer)

 Peter Jeffrey, (6 July 1913 – 6 April 1997) was a senior officer and fighter ace in the Royal Australian Air Force (RAAF).
-Born in Tenterfield, New South Wales, he joined the RAAF active reserve in 1934, and transferred to the Permanent Air Force (PAF) shortly before World War II.
+Born in Tenterfield, New South Wales, he joined the RAAF active reserve in 1934, and transferred to the RAAF proper (the Permanent Air Force – PAF) shortly before World War II.
 Posted to the Middle East in July 1940, Jeffrey saw action with No. 3 Squadron and took command of the unit the following year, earning the Distinguished Flying Cross for his energy and fighting skills.
 He was appointed wing leader of No. 234 Wing RAF in November 1941, and became an ace the same month with his fifth solo victory.
 The next month he was awarded the Distinguished Service Order for his achievements, which included rescuing a fellow pilot who had crash landed in the desert.

 In 1942, Jeffrey was posted to the South West Pacific, where he helped organise No. 75 Squadron for the defence of Port Moresby, and No. 76 Squadron before the Battle of Milne Bay.
-He served two stints in charge of No. 2 Operational Training Unit in southern Australia before the end of the war, broken by command of No. 1 (Fighter) Wing in the Northern Territory and Western Australia during 1943–44, at which time he was promoted to temporary group captain.
+He served two stints in charge of No. 2 Operational Training Unit in southern Australia before the end of the war, separated by command of No. 1 (Fighter) Wing in the Northern Territory and Western Australia during 1943–44, at which time he was promoted to temporary group captain.
 Jeffrey was transferred to the RAAF reserve after the war but returned to the PAF in 1951, holding training posts in Victoria and command of RAAF Base Edinburgh in South Australia, before resigning in 1956.
 Outside the military, he was a grazier and stockbroker.
 He died in 1997 at the age of 83.

 Early life

 The son of A. L. Jeffrey, Peter Jeffrey was born in Tenterfield, New South Wales, on 6 July 1913.
 He was educated at Church of England Preparatory School in Toowoomba, Queensland, and at Cranbrook in Sydney.
-Having spent time as a jackaroo, by 1934 he was in his first year of engineering studies at Sydney University, residing in St Andrew's College.
+Having spent time as a jackaroo, by 1934 he was in his first year of engineering studies at Sydney University, residing in the university's St Andrew's College.
 In December that year, he enlisted as an air cadet in the RAAF active reserve, known as the Citizen Air Force (CAF).

 Jeffrey undertook flying instruction on the 1935 'B' (reservists) course conducted by No. 1 Squadron at RAAF Station Laverton, and was commissioned as a pilot officer in July.
 Serving with No. 22 (City of Sydney) Squadron from July 1936, he transferred from the CAF to the Permanent Air Force (PAF) on a short-service commission in May 1938.
 He was then assigned to No. 1 Flying Training School at RAAF Point Cook, Victoria, as an instructor.
 In January 1939, he was posted to Britain to attend the Specialists Signals Course at Royal Air Force College Cranwell, and was promoted to flight lieutenant in September.